-The Washington Post had an endorsement of Kamala Harris ready to go — until the paper’s owner Jeff Bezos nixed it, staffers told the Columbia Journalism Review on Friday.
+The Washington Post had an endorsement of Kamala Harris ready to go — until the paper’s owner Jeff Bezos nixed it, staffers told the Clumbia Journalism Review on Friday.
 The Post itself also reported that the decision not to endorse came at the last minute, although rumors about the non-endorsement had been circling for days.

 Sewell Chan talked to two Post staffers who said that two board members, Charles Lane and Stephen W. Stromberg — neither of whom spoke with Chan — had worked on drafts of a Harris endorsement.
-(The WaPo Guild reiterated the decision came directly from Bezos in their subsequent public statement).

-Last week, editorial page editor David Shipley reportedly told the editorial board that the endorsement was still happening, with the comment, “This is obviously something our owner has an interest in.”
+Last week, editorial page editor David Shipley reportedly told the editorial board that the endorsement was still happening, with the comment “this is obviously something our owner has an interest in.”

 “We thought we were dickering over language — not over whether there would be an endorsement,” the Post employee told Chan.